openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 - The rules should not repeat
 - There can be up to 8 conditions in each rule
 - Only implemented conditions can be used
-- Alert name from `alert_is_firing` condition should be a string of length between 1 and 128 and consist of only alphanumeric characters
+- Alert name from `AlertIsFiring` condition should be a string of length between 1 and 128 and consist of only alphanumeric characters
 - For each rule, there's at least one gathering function
 - Only implemented gathering functions can be used